Kingdom of Kinda: Establishment

+Medieval Arabic literature indicates the subordination of the nomadic tribes of the Ma'add to Kindite rule was the initiative of the Ma'add, especially its Bakr ibn Wa'il division, to bring order to its constantly feuding constituent tribes.
+Accordingly, the Bakr sent envoys to the king of Himyar, inviting him to be their king.
+Instead, the king delegated the role to Hujr for unclear reasons.
+The historian Mohammed A. Bamyeh proposes that the sedentary Himyarite king, not wanting the burden of directly ruling the warring nomadic tribes of the vast desert expanses, resolved to have his dependent, the nomadic Kindite Hujr, effectively rule on Himyar's behalf.
+Himyarite attempts to extend their commercial interests into the region may have been related to the introduction of Kindite rule, though Bamyeh holds there is scant evidence such economic designs ever took shape.
+Rather than an economic arrangement, the Kindite leadership of Ma'add was a political pact between the warring tribes on the one hand and the Himyar-sponsored Kinda on the other.
+Contributing factors to the Kinda's leadership were the tribe's hitherto neutrality in the inter-tribal feuds of Arabia and their significant numbers, which could bolster their kingship in the expansive region of northern and central Arabia.

 Hujr became the founder of the Kinda's royal household, the Banu Akil al-Murar, so-called after Hujr's nickname Akil al-Murar (lit. 'the one who eats bitter herbs').
 In an inscription in South Arabian script, he styled himself "king of Kinda".
 While the house of Akil al-Murar stemmed from the Banu Mu'awiya, one of the three main divisions of the Kinda, most of the tribesmen who accompanied him belonged to the Sakun division.

 Hujr died of old age in the Kindite settlement of Batn Aqil, after a lengthy, stable reign, according to the Arabic sources.
-His eldest son, Amr al-Maqsur, succeeded his father as head of the Ma'add in northern central Arabia, while his younger son Mu'awiya al-Jawn, founder of the Banu al-Jawn house, ruled over the confederation in the Yamama (southern central Arabia).
+His eldest son, Amr al-Maqsur, succeeded his father as head of the Ma'add in the Najd (northern central Arabia), while his younger son Mu'awiya al-Jawn, founder of the Banu al-Jawn house, ruled over the confederation in the Yamama (southern central Arabia).

 Amr was known as al-Maqsur ('the limited one') because he was not able to expand the limits of his father's domain.
+The Arabic traditions note that his authority was rejected by the Rabi'a tribes, which included the Bakr and Taghlib among others and whose territory was in the northern parts of Arabia leading to Mesopotamia.
+Around this time, in the late 5th century, the Rabi'a chief Kulayb had been launching successful assaults against the South Arabians.
 Amr received military support from Himyar to enforce his rule, but to no avail.
-His authority was likely confined to the southern parts of central Arabia, closer to Himyar.
-Amr was killed, most likely in a battle against the Rabi'a tribe.
+His authority was likely confined to the southern parts of the Najd, closer to Himyar.
+Amr was killed, most likely in a battle against the Rabi'a.